hangingter/GreedyCV_notebook/README.md

 This is my notes of GreedyAI's course named Computer vesion.

-It will take a lot of time to do mt own notes.
+It will take a lot of time to do my own notes.

-May you can get benifits from it.
+May you can benifit from it.